sirji-ai/sirji/README.md

 ### Agent Sessions
 An agent can be invoked in either a fresh session or asked to continue an existing session.
 When invoked in a new session, it starts with a new system prompt and does not retain the context from the previous session.
 Sessions help keep the context focused on specific tasks.

+### Messaging Protocol
+The messaging protocol defines how the response from an LLM inference for an agent should appear.
+It specifies the recipient-specific allowed Response Templates.
+These Response Templates also adhere to an interface that mandates the presence of keys: FROM, TO, BODY, SUMMARY, and ACTION.
+The BODY may contain an ACTION-specific information schema.

 ### Project Folder
 The Project Folder is the primary directory for accessing all user-specific project files, including code files, documentation, and other relevant resources.
 When initializing Sirji, the user selects this folder as the primary workspace for the project.